ricardobg/DigitalPedalBoard/README.md

 This file is the one that may need more improvement than the others.
 And what that could be ?
 You could improve the interface, make it brighter, prettier and faster.
 You could also create new features like user defined effects group and more menus and buttons !

-We've already introduced the other two files: filters.py and serialcom.py in previous sections, so take a look at them.
+We've already introduced the other three files: filters.py, serialcom.py, ArduinoProject/ArduinoProject.ino in previous sections, so take a look at them.

 ----